 Case in point: Accenture

-Accenture, a multinational consulting and processing company, has one of the world’s most admirable workplaces which consistently earns it a spot on Fortune’s Best Companies to Work For.
+Accenture, a multinational consulting and processing company, has one of the world’s most admirable workplaces, consistently earning it a spot on Fortune’s Best Companies to Work For.

-With a focus on diversity and inclusion, Accenture continues to improve its workplace gender ratios, with the goal of having an equal amount of male and female employees by 2025.
+With a focus on diversity and inclusion, Accenture continues to improve its workplace gender ratios to have an equal number of male and female employees by 2025.
 It also pledged to have at least 35% female managing directors.

 Governance criteria

 In the context of ESG, the governance factor measures how a company is managed by its higher-ups.
-Accounting and financial transparency are also considered to be integral aspects of great corporate governance.
+Accounting and financial transparency are also integral aspects of great corporate governance.
 Here are some questions investors may ask themselves when screening for governance.

 - Do the board of directors and executive management consider the interests of the company’s stakeholders, including the shareholders, employees, and customers?